nitration header image

 Electrophilic substitution-Nitration of aromatic rings

-The nitration of aromatic rings is an important reaction industrially since it produces a range of valuable compounds which are used mainly in the chemical industry as intermediates in the production of a wide range of industrial products, including dyes, explosives, pharmaceuticals, pesticide, and plastics and dyes.
-Like all reactions involving aromatic rings this reaction is an example of an electrophilic substitution reaction.
-An equation for this electrophilic substitution reaction is shown below:
+The nitration of aromatic rings is an important reaction industrially since it produces a range of valuable compounds which are used mainly in the chemical industry as intermediates in the production of a wide range of industrial products including: explosives, pharmaceuticals, pesticide, plastics and dyes.

 Making nitrobenzene